 These microbeads can be absorbed much more easily than pills or capsules.
 This delivery system was developed to provide exact dosing, ideal bioavailability, and easier swallowing.
-Because of the small size of the beads, they are slow-releasing and take about twelve hours to completely absorb.
+Because of the small size of the beads, they are slow-releasing and take about 6+ hours to completely dissolve.
 This is actually very good for one’s body, as you’ll receive bits of nutrients throughout the day instead of all at once, which can cause irregular blood levels of nutrients..
 If you’re not a fan of just swallowing them whole, the dosage can be added to your food such as cereal, yogurt, soup, smoothie, etc.

 The microbeads are the basis for their extreme personalization capabilities and they can dose each nutrient to the microgram or milligram.
 This is quite different than most companies that simply slot a pre-made, single-dose nutrient pill into a pack based on your answers to a lifestyle quiz or results from a blood test.
 With the other companies, you either get a fixed dose of a nutrient or you get none at all.
 With Rootine, you get the exact amount you need, which can go up or down over time as your needs change.